Wednesday, January 7, 2026

 Patients Over Politics: Why HHS Cuts Put Your Cancer Care at Risk

-By Binay Shah, MD
+By Dr. Binay Shah

 Dr. Binay Shah warns that deep HHS cuts will devastate cancer research, delay treatments, and widen disparities in care across underserved communities.